Food Scrap Collection & Composting Program

 3. Collect food scraps and other compostable waste at home.

-4. Bring food scraps to the drop of location at Euclid City Hall.
+4. Bring food scraps to the drop of location at the Memorial Park Community Garden (22550 Milton Ave.)

 5. Unlock the bin with your unique code received during registration.